Becca Kufrin: The Bachelor

 Kufrin was a contestant on Arie Luyendyk Jr.'s season of The Bachelor.
 After making it to the final 3, her ex-boyfriend Ross Jirgl showed up in Peru and proposed; Kufrin declined.
 She was initially chosen by Luyendyk as the winner and accepted his proposal at the end of the season.
 However, Luyendyk dumped Kufrin for the runner-up Lauren Burnham before the season finished airing.
 The break-up was filmed and the raw, unedited footage was shown on the first night of the two-night finale, a first for The Bachelor.

 Response

-After Luyendyk ended his engagement with Kufrin on air, Minnesota State Representative Drew Christensen fans raised over $6,000 for Kufrin through the Venmo app, which Kufrin in turn donated to Stand Up to Cancer.
+After Luyendyk ended his engagement with Kufrin on air, Minnesota State Representative Drew Christensen proposed legislation to ban Luyendyk from the state of Minnesota.
+Additionally fans raised over $6,000 for Kufrin through the Venmo app, which Kufrin in turn donated to Stand Up to Cancer.
 Her donation was matched by ABC and later matched again by Katie Couric.
 The Bachelor season 20 lead, Ben Higgins, also pledged to donate the profits from each bag of coffee sold from his company for a 24-hour period.
 The day after the breakup aired, 12 billboards went up in Kufrin's hometown of Minneapolis, Minnesota, as well as 4 in Los Angeles and 1 in Times Square, all showing their support for Kufrin and disgust at Luyendyk's actions.
 During the March 10, 2018 episode of Saturday Night Live, Cecily Strong portrayed Kufrin in the cold-open, parodying the break-up.